Hiking in Briançon — Best Trails & Routes in the Southern Alps

 Can you hike in Briançon without a guide?

-Yes.
-Most trails are well marked and can be followed independently using the free trail maps from the tourist office.
-For high-alpine routes above 2500m, glacial terrain, or the more demanding Écrins itineraries, hiring a certified mountain guide is recommended.
+Most trails are clearly marked and can be followed independently with the free tourist office maps.
+For routes above 2500m, glacial terrain, or the more demanding Écrins itineraries, a certified mountain guide is the right call — the terrain changes character quickly at altitude.